Gothenburg: Festivals and fairs

 The annual Gothenburg Film Festival, is the largest film festival in Scandinavia.
 The Gothenburg Book Fair, held each year in September.
 It is the largest literary festival in Scandinavia, and the second largest book fair in Europe.
 A radical bookfair is held at the same time at the Syndikalistiskt Forum.

 The International Science Festival in Gothenburg is an annual festival since April 1997, in central Gothenburg with thought-provoking science activities for the public.
 The festival is visited by about 100,000 people each year.
 This makes it the largest popular-science event in Sweden and one of the leading popular-science events in Europe.

-Citing the financial crisis, the International Federation of Library Associations and Institutions moved the 2010 World Library and Information Congress, previously to be held in Brisbane, Australia, to Gothenburg.
+Citing the Great Recession, the International Federation of Library Associations and Institutions moved the 2010 World Library and Information Congress, previously to be held in Brisbane, Australia, to Gothenburg.
 The event took place on 10–15 August 2010.

 Music

 Gothenburg has a diverse music community—the Gothenburg Symphony Orchestra is the best-known in classical music.
 Gothenburg also was the birthplace of the Swedish composer Kurt Atterberg.
 The first internationally successfully Swedish group, instrumental rock group The Spotnicks came from Gothenburg.

 Bands such as The Soundtrack of Our Lives and Ace of Base are well-known pop representatives of the city.
 During the 1970s, Gothenburg had strong roots in the Swedish progressive movement (progg) with such groups as Nationalteatern, Nynningen, and Motvind.
 The record company Nacksving and the editorial office for the magazine Musikens Makt which also were part of the progg movement were located in Gothenburg during this time as well.

 There is also an active indie scene in Gothenburg.
 For example, the musician Jens Lekman was born in the suburb of Angered and named his 2007 release Night Falls Over Kortedala after another suburb, Kortedala.
 Other internationally acclaimed indie artists include the electro pop duos Studio, The Knife, Air France, The Tough Alliance, indie rock band Love is All, songwriter José González, and pop singer El Perro del Mar, as well as genre-bending quartet Little Dragon fronted by vocalist Yukimi Nagano.
 Another son of the city is one of Sweden's most popular singers, Håkan Hellström, who often includes many places from the city in his songs.
 The glam rock group Supergroupies derives from Gothenburg.

 Gothenburg's own commercially successful At the Gates, In Flames, and Dark Tranquillity are credited with pioneering melodic death metal.
 Other well-known bands of the Gothenburg scene are thrash metal band The Haunted, progressive power metal band Evergrey, and power metal bands HammerFall and Dream Evil.

 Many music festivals take place in the city every year.
 The Metaltown Festival was a two-day festival featuring heavy metal music bands, held in Gothenburg.
 It used to be arranged annually since 2004, taking place at the Frihamnen venue.
 In June 2012, the festival included bands such as In Flames, Marilyn Manson, Slayer, Lamb of God, and Mastodon.
 Another popular festival, Way Out West, focuses more on rock, electronic, and hip-hop genres.